Connect with us

 What about a student using Google for homework and asking which countries in Africa start with the letter K?
 While Kenya does meet this criteria, Google’s AI Overviews incorrectly answered that there are no such countries.

 Google has acknowledged issues with AI Overviews and said it has addressed them.
-But the concern remains: Can you really trust any answers you through this service?
+But the concern remains: Can you really trust any answers you receive through this service?

 How to avoid AI answers